Tulsidas Balaram

 Tulsidas Balaram (30 November 1936 – 16 February 2023), also known as Tulsidas Balaraman, was an Indian footballer.
 Balaram represented India in multiple international tournaments, including the Asian Games, the Mederka Cup and the Olympics.
-Along with P. K. Banerjee and Chuni Goswami, Balaram was part of an acclaimed trio of players that helped propel India into what is widely regarded as its golden age of football during the 1950s and 1960s.
+Along with P. K. Banerjee and Chuni Goswami, Balaram was part of an acclaimed trio of players that helped propel India into what is widely regarded as its golden age of football during the 1950s and 60s.

 Balaram made his mark playing football for the East Bengal of Kolkata, and captained the team in 1961–62.
 He predominantly played as a center or left-wing forward In 1962, he received Arjuna Award from the Government of India.

 He retired after playing for eight years due to a tuberculosis diagnosis at the age of 27.

 Early life

-Balaram was born on October 4, 1936 in Ammuguda, a village near Secunderabad in British-occupied Hyderabad.
+Balaram was born on October 4, 1936, in Ammuguda, a village near Secunderabad in British-occupied Hyderabad.
 Despite being born into poverty, Balaram showed interest in football from a young age.
 He recalls getting his first pair of football boots by convincing a cobbler to repurpose an old pair of torn police shoes.
 When he was 19, he was encouraged by Syed Abdul Rahim to try out for the Hyderabad team for the 1956 Santosh Trophy.
 Rahim provided Balaram with a monthly allowance for a bicycle so that he could commute from his village to practice in Hyderabad.

 Club career

+After his parents migrated to Secundrabad, Balaram started playing football at the Lallaguda workshop ground, and practised Hyderabadi style of one-touch football.
+He was scouted during a Secunderabad League match between Civilians and Army XI.
+He then appeared with Ryders Club, and eventually impress chief guest, Indian manager Syed Abdul Rahim.
 Balaram first played for the Hyderabad team in the 1956 Santosh Trophy.
-He scored against Bombay in the final, contributing to Hyderabad's 4-1 championship win.
+He scored against Bombay in the final, contributing to Hyderabad's 4–1 championship win.

-After the 1956 Melbourne Olympics, Balaram joined the East Bengal Club in Kolkata, eventually going on to serve as team captain.
-With East Bengal, Balaram won several titles including the 1958 IFA Sheild and the Santosh Trophy in 1959, 1960, and 1962.
+After the 1956 Melbourne Olympics, Balaram was signed by East Bengal Club in Kolkata by then secretary J. C. Guha.
+He became the highest paid player in the club at that time with a salary amount of Rs.
+3,500.
+He soon went on to serve as team captain.
+With the "red and gold brigade", Balaram won several titles including the 1958 IFA Shield and the Santosh Trophy in 1959, 1960, and 1962.
 During his days in East Bengal, Balaram played under coach Sushil Bhattacharya.
 In the 1959 CFL season, he finished as second highest goalscorer with 23 goals.
+He also played for Bengal Nagpur Railway with Arun Ghosh.